spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/plan.md

 }
 ```

-...where `<path to pipeline config>` points to the [file you
+...where `<path to pipeline template file>` points to the [file you
 created](/guides/user/pipeline/pipeline-templates/create/) when you
-instantiated a pipeline based on the template.
+created the pipeline template JSON file.

 ## Now what do I do with it?